 6. Hardware issues

-Most times, an AirPod will malfunction if something has tampered with its electronics.
-One of the most common ways for AirPods to develop hardware issues is to drop it into water or on a hard surface.
+An AirPod will often malfunction if something has tampered with its electronics.
+One of the most common ways AirPods develop hardware issues is to drop it into water or on a hard surface.

-So, if the device has suffered any form of physical damage, there is a high chance that this incident is causing your pausing issues.
+So, if the device has suffered any physical damage, there is a high chance that this incident is causing your pausing issues.

 As fixing an AirPod’s electronics is quite tricky, it is better to avoid any form of physical damage in the first place.
 You can get a protective case if you’re always carrying the device.